 La Taberna De Los Duendes

 La Taberna delos Duendes is probably the most famous restaurant in San Jose del Pacifico Oaxaca.
-This Italian owned restaurant is known for their mouthwatering pastas and diverse wine, artisan beer, and mezcal menu.
+This Italian-owned restaurant is known for its mouthwatering pasta and diverse wine, artisan beer, and mezcal menu.
 Reservations are highly recommended as it is an intimate restaurant.

 Find them here: Carretera Federal, km 132 +500 | Hours: Daily, 15:00 – 22:00 | Facebook Page